-Planning your trip in Botswana
+Planning your trip to Botswana

 Botswana is one of Africa’s most sought after safari destinations and understandably so, the Okavango Delta provides Botswana with year round African wildlife and breath taking scenery.
 Botswana offers a large variety of safari lodges and an overall unique safari experience, with safari camps in varied locations in Botswana.
-A variety of accommodation options and safari locations can make it difficult to know where to go in Botswana and which safari lodge will meet your requirements.
-Our highly experienced and professional team at Gondwana Tours & Safaris will arrange the logistics for you and the detail into planning a spectacular safari in Botswana to suit your needs.
+The variety of accommodation options and safari locations can make it difficult to know where to go in Botswana and which safari lodge will meet your requirements.
+Our highly experienced and professional team at Gondwana Tours & Safaris will arrange the logistics for you and put the detail into planning a spectacular safari in Botswana to suit your needs.

 Botswana Weather - Times to travel